 Carrickcraft, Emerald Star and Silverline Cruisers have a great range of rental options from 2-10 berths.
 The staff are happy to share tips on things to do, from a leisurely cruise to Banagher to a tour of Athlone and Hodson Bay.
 Most of the rental companies along the Shannon allow you to bring your pet along on your cruising adventure.

 Stay every night in a town or village or escape to the wilderness on remote jetties where you can cook and eat on board in the well-equipped onboard kitchen.

 Strap on a life jacket and set off on an adventure aboard your paddleboard.
 Stand-up paddleboarding is a memorable and surprisingly simple way to witness the indigenous beauty of the Shannon.
-Pay a visit to UL Sport Adventure Centre to rent a paddleboard and set off from the still waters of Killaloe and float under old bridges and into the wilds of the countryside.
+Pay a visit to UL Sport Adventure Centre to rent a paddleboard and set off from the still waters of Killaloe, floating under old bridges and into the wilds of the countryside as you go.

 This monastic settlement brims with history.
 From remnants of the Celts’ potion-making equipment to the Viking raids of the 9th century, the stories of the Holy Island's past cling to the land.
 With the ruins of no fewer than six churches on this tiny but pious isle, its easy to see where this island got its name.

 For an expert’s insight into this ancient monastic settlement, seek out local historian Ger Madden.
 His tours from Mountshannon bring this ancient monastic settlement back to life with his wealth of knowledge, and storytelling prowess.
 Keep a lookout for the white-tailed eagles, Saoirse and Caimin and their chicks, who have nested in the area.